-Title Post-Authorization Active Surveillance Safety Study Using Secondary Data to Monitor Real-World Safety of Spikevax in Europe Protocol version identifier Version 1.2 Current Date of protocol 27 September 2021 EU PAS register number Protocol will be registered before start of the data collection Active substance COVID-19 mRNA-1273 vaccine (nucleoside modified) Medicinal product COVID-19 Vaccine Moderna/Spikevax Product reference EMEA/H/C/005791 Procedure number MEA004.2 Marketing authorisation holder(s) Moderna Biotech Spain, S.L.
-Calle Monte Esquinza 30 28010 Madrid Spain Joint PASS No Research question and objectives The overarching research question of this study: Is the occurrence of each adverse event of special interest (AESI) among persons vaccinated with Spikevax in Europe higher than the occurrence of that AESI that would have been expected in the same population in the absence of Spikevax?
+Title Post-Authorization Active Surveillance Safety Study Using Secondary Data to Monitor Real-World Safety of Spikevax in Europe Protocol version identifier Version 1.3 Current date of the protocol 27 September 2022 EU PAS register number EUPAS44273 Active substance COVID-19 mRNA-1273 vaccine (nucleoside modified) Elasomeran Elasomeran/imelasomeran Medicinal product Spikevax Spikevax bivalent Original/Omicron BA.1 Product reference EMEA/H/C/005791 Procedure number MEA004.2 Marketing authorisation holder(s) Moderna Biotech Spain, S.L.
+Calle del Príncipe de Vergara 132 Plt 12.
+Madrid 28002.
+Spain Joint PASS No Research question and objectives The overarching research question of this study: Is the occurrence of each adverse event of special interest (AESI) among persons vaccinated with Moderna vaccines targeting SARS-CoV-2in Europe higher than the occurrence of that AESI that would have been expected in the same population in the absence of Spikevax?
 Primary objective: • To assess whether vaccination with Spikevax (by dose number where feasible and for any dose) is associated with increased rates of the AESI compared with the expected rates overall and stratified by country, sex, and age group.
+Secondary objective:

-Secondary objective: • To assess whether vaccination with Spikevax is associated with increased rates of the AESI compared with the expected rates in subpopulations of interest: women of childbearing age, patients who are immunocompromised, patients previously diagnosed with COVID-19 infection, patients with unstable health conditions and comorbidities, and patients with autoimmune or inflammatory disorders Country(-ies) of study Denmark, Italy, Norway, Spain, United Kingdom Authors
+• To assess whether vaccination with Spikevax is associated with increased rates of the AESI compared with the expected rates in subpopulations of interest: women of childbearing age, patients who are immunocompromised, patients previously diagnosed with COVID-19 infection, patients with chronichealth conditions and comorbidities, and patients with autoimmune or inflammatory disorders, To assess whether vaccination with Spikevax bivalent Omicron BA.1 and/or other formulations as observed and feasible is associated with increased rates of the AESI compared with the expected rates, overall, by sex and age group.
+Country(-ies) of study Denmark, Italy, Norway, Spain, United Kingdom Authors Prof. Vera Ehrenstein, MPH, DSc Dr. Signe Sørup, PhD Department of Clinical Epidemiology Aarhus University Hospital Aarhus, Denmark